History of Syria: Syrian Civil War (2011–2024)

-In December 2011, Syria agreed to an Arab League initiative allowing Arab observers into the country.
-Thousand of people gathered in Homs to greet them, but the League suspended the mission in January 2012, citing worsening violence.
-Twin suicide bomb attacks outside security buildings in Damascus killed 44 people in December 2011.
-This was the first in a series of bombings and suicide attacks in the Syrian capital that continued throughout 2012.
-The opposition accuses the government itself of staging the attacks.
-The government accuses the Western media of turning a blind eye to the rebels' use of al-Qaeda-style terrorist attacks.

 As the Syrian army recaptured the Homs district of Baba Amr in March 2012, the UN Security Council endorsed a non-binding peace plan drafted by UN envoy Kofi Annan.
 However, the violence continued unabated.
 A number of Western nations expelled senior Syrian diplomats in protest.
-In May, the UN Security Council strongly condemned both the Syrian government's use of heavy weaponry and the massacre by rebels of over a hundred civilians in Houla, near Homs.
+In May, Assad regime's use of heavy weaponry and the massacre of over a hundred civilians in Houla, near Homs, led to widespread outcry and international condemnation.The fifteen nations of the U.N.
+Security Council unanimously denounced the Assad government for massacring civilians by firing heavy weapons.
+The U.S., U.K., and eleven other nations jointly expelled Syrian ambassadors and diplomats from their territories.

 The UN reported that, in the first six months alone, 9,100–11,000 people had been killed during the insurgency, of which 2,470–3,500 were actual combatants and rest were civilians.
 The Syrian government estimated that more than 3,000 civilians, 2,000–2,500 members of the security forces and over 800 rebels had been killed.
 UN observers estimated that the death toll in the first six months included over 400 children.
 Additionally, some media reported that over 600 political prisoners and detainees, some of them children, have died in custody.
 A prominent case was that of Hamza Al-Khateeb.
-Syria's government has disputed Western and UN casualty estimates, characterizing their claims as being based on false reports originating from rebel groups.
+Syria's government has disputed Western and UN casualty estimates, accusing their claims as being based on false reports originating from opposition groups.

 According to the UN, about 1.2 million Syrians had been internally displaced within the country and over 355,000 Syrian refugees had fled to the neighboring countries of Jordan, Iraq, Lebanon and Turkey during the first year of fighting.